MTGS Year 6 to 7 Transition

 • The PTA holds a nearly new uniform sale several times a year in school.

-Winter Uniform for Year 7 to Year 11
+Winter/Spring Uniform for Year 7 to Year 11

 Only items defined below are acceptable School Uniform.
 All Uniform must be obtained from the School Shop, except outdoor black/navy coats.